ghartemann/symfony-vue-template/readme.md

 ```

 ### Notice
-Tailwind classes are prefixed with `tw-` to avoid conflicts with Vuetify.
+Tailwind classes are prefixed with `tw-` to avoid conflicts with other potential libraries (e.g. Quasar or Vuetify).